SatyaaDroid/MarsRove/README.md

 MarsRover APP
-- featch Data from API and show user can also save that data in DB
+- featch Data from API and show user can also save that data in DB for study

 Technologies Used